alexdietz1988/2048/README.md

 [Click here to play!](https://alexdietz1988.github.io/2048/)

 # Next steps
-Future improvements might include:
+Possible future improvments:
-* Adding an animation when two tiles combine
+* Add an animation when two tiles combine
-* Adding a slight delay before a new tile becomes visible
+* Add a slight delay before a new tile becomes visible
+* When a player wins, temporarily overlay "you win" message over the gameboard